 “The easiest way to find employment as an Informatics Nurse is to obtain a clinical role within a health system and then become really proficient in your unit as a technology superuser ”.
 Wilson advised.
 “Make clear that you’re really interested in training and being the first resource for new innovations and technology.”

 Wilson added that she initially gained employment as an Informatics Nurse by learning as much as she could about the specialty, and then researching open positions.
 She said she also had a resume expert help her to tailor her resume for the informatics nursing industry.
+Learn about other careers in nursing, such as that of a Certified Nursing Assistant or Licensed Practical Nurse, today!

 The median annual salary for an Informatics Nurse is roughly $100,000, with the lowest 10 percent of professionals earning less than $60,000 and the highest 10 percent earning more than $160,000 annually.
 Most often, the higher the degree which an NI professional holds, the higher their annual salary will be.